-- 1. The ELI Council's standing committee on projects (the Projects Committee) is responsible for identifying ELI projects according to the selection criteria set out in Section 4 of the Guidelines and for submitting them as project proposals to the ELI Council. - 2.
-The Projects Committee will act on its own initiative or on the basis of project ideas suggested by ELI members or other interested parties.
-It will do so in consultation with the ELI Senate and the Executive Committee as well as with experts in the field and relevant stakeholders. - 3.
-No one shall acquire, by submitting a project idea to the ELI or by assisting the Projects Committee in developing a project proposal, the right to be appointed on the Project Team or Advisory Committee under Section 8.
-The selection of the Project Team or Advisory Committee remains in the absolute discretion of the ELI.
+- 1. The ELI Executive Committee is responsible for identifying ELI projects according to the selection criteria set out in Section 4 of the Guidelines and for submitting them as project proposals to the ELI Council. - 2.
+The Executive Committee will act on its own initiative or on the basis of project ideas suggested or developed by Hubs, ELI members or other interested parties.
+It will do so in consultation with the ELI Senate as well as with experts in the field and relevant stakeholders. - 3.
+Without prejudice to Section 8, no one shall acquire, by submitting a project idea to the ELI or by assisting it in developing a project proposal, the right to be appointed on the Project Team or Advisory Committee under Section 7.